Frat’s Dragonkin: The Banished Guide -

 Carapute created an All relic locations guide so you can collect them all.

-If during the campaign, you miss the relic on the westernmost island of Cyrrha, you can get it during the "Hunt for Herpentanax" map from the middle of the second board (which you can always go back and do again even if you completed it).
+If during the campaign, you miss the relic on the westernmost island of Cyrrha, you can get it during the "Hunt for Herpentanax" map from the middle of board 2 (which you can always go back and do again even if you completed it).
 Once the mission starts, work your way to the small boat to the southeast.
 AS SOON AS you get off the boat, run south to immediately claim the missing relic.

 Also, when viewing the world map, you can zoom in or out, and at the correct distance, it will list the number of relics and panoramas for each area (as shown in the screenshot below).
 Panoramas are unlocked for the account per city, but relics need to be collected on each character.